Studio Ghibli Movies Streaming Rights Exclusively With HBO Max

 The deal is probably the biggest infusion of another library into the HBO Max service.
 While its rivals already boast of a huge catalog of content outside their original creations.

-HBO Max, for all intents and purposes, has slowly faded to the back of the battlefield when it comes to the new Streaming Wars.
+HBO Max, for all intents and purposes, has slowly faded to the back of the battlefield when it comes to being one of the leading contenders in the Streaming Wars.

 Netflix is already the giant streamer that everyone else is trying to dethrone.
 Apple TV+ is creating original content with big-time stars like Steven Spielberg.
 And how they fully integrate the service into their own various mobile, computer and home products, is unclear.
 Disney+ is probably the strongest right now with the ongoing announcements of their entire Disney library in the service.
 Not to mention the massive franchises they’ve acquired over the years which includes Marvel Studios and Star Wars.
 And the topper is all the original content they are also creating for the service, from those various franchises.